kyleboas/tacticsjournal.com/sponsorship.md

 PRICE: $105

-To schedule a sponsorship or for additional information, <a href="mailto:kyle@tacticsjournal.com">email Kyle Boas</a>.
+To schedule a sponsorship or for additional information, email <a href="mailto:sponsors@tacticsjournal.com">sponsors@tacticsjournal.com</a>.

 ---